 trennlinie

 The understanding of the new lyrics didn't work that properly either.
-So Martin was asked about the line Well, I know that five years is a long time and that times change but I think you'll find people are basically the same from See You: "It's good.
+So Martin was asked about the meaning of the line Well, I know that five years is a long time and that times change but I think you'll find people are basically the same from See You.
+"It's good.
 Serious.
 But funny.
 I like it because those words aren't used much in songs.
 It's just the things people say.
 I can't tell the story behind it.
 It's private.
-I wrote it when I was 18."[7]
-[The age detail permanently varies from source to source, sometimes it is claimed he wrote it when he was 15, when he was 17 aso.]
+I wrote it when I was 18."[10]
+(The age detail is different in each source, 15, 17 etc.)

 "My style of writing has changed since I started writing more seriously.
 Sometimes I write the words first, sometimes the music, sometimes both together.
 I have to lock myself away.
 The thing is a lot of ideas I come up with are embarrassing so you have to be on your own when you come up with them![8]
 See You isn't as instant as the earlier singles, so we thought a lot of our old fans wouldn't buy it.
 It's also full of musical references to people like the Ronettes and the Beach Boys.
 I know they're not very fashionable at the moment, but everybody knows their earlier songs, and we used to do And Then I Kissed Her as a live cover version."

-It's not very surprising that he didn't like the video to See You (nor any of the other videos that were made in 1982): "You can pretty much lump all the Julian Temple videos (See You, Meaning Of Love, Leave In Silence) into one collective disaster.
-But you should not forget that video was a very new and experimental genre at that time so we weren't the only ones to suffer at the hands of spotty students fresh out of film school."[10]
+It's not surprising that he didn't like the video for See You (nor any of the other videos which were made in 1982): "You can pretty much lump all the Julian Temple videos (See You, Meaning of Love, Leave in Silence) into one collective disaster.
+But you should not forget that video was a very new and experimental genre at that time so we weren't the only ones to suffer at the hands of spotty students fresh out of film school."[14]

 trennlinie

-The See-You-Tour started on February 12 in Cardiff- with Alan as a stage musician.
-The European leg had 27 gigs and ended on April 12 in St. Peter Port.
-Amongst others DM played in Madrid, Stockholm, Hamburg, Hanover, Berlin - and in Oberkorn in Belgium.
+The See-You-Tour started in Cardiff on 12 February - with Alan as a stage musician.
+The European leg, comprising 27 gigs, ended on 12 April in St. Peter Port.
+Among others cities, DM played in Madrid, Stockholm, Hamburg, Hanover, Berlin - and in Oberkorn in Belgium.

-So it happened that on April 26 the single The Meaning Of Love / Oberkorn (It's A Small Town) was released.
+Thus it happened that on 26 April the single The Meaning of Love / Oberkorn (It's a Small Town) was released.

 Martin: "Oberkorn was a curious kind of village with a population that would hardly fill the first few rows of any ordinary theatre so it was quite a fascination for us to find out what was going to happen.
 Instead of our gig being a handful of people, the place was packed as the audience came from all around and even from across the borders.
 When we got back to our hotel our record company told us that whilst the A-side of our single was all set, they need a title rapidly for the B-side.
 Like I said we're never all that good on names and the first thing that sprang to mind was the name of this village.
 Oberkorn."[11]